Executive Director Career Center University of Washington, Seattle Campus

 I have been in Seattle since 2006, arriving with a master’s degree in history from Northern Arizona University.
 I worked previously as a graduate student instructor and academic advisor in the Department of History at the University of Washington before joining the Career & Internship Center as a career counselor.
 I became enamored by career counseling while helping UW’s Department of History develop a professionalization and internship program for its undergraduate students and I am inspired to do this work full time now.

-I provide career counseling to UW students and recent grads on a wide variety of career related topics.
+I provide career coaching to UW students and recent grads on a wide variety of career related topics.
 We can chat about anything from major exploration to salary negotiation.
 The journey from college to career rarely follows a direct path, so I’m here to provide resources and a listening ear in developing a career strategy that works for you.
 I thoroughly enjoy helping students explore their unlimited possibilities.

 I grew up in Vancouver, WA and then spent the next 10 years living all over the country.
 I received a Bachelor of Liberal Arts in Communication from Colorado State University, and a Master of Education in Counseling & Student Affairs from the University of West Georgia.
 I am happy to be back in the PNW, enjoying the coffee, the rain, and Pac-12 football.